Jimi Hendrix’s 1970 Gibson Flying V (Left-handed, Black)

 Jimi’s Gibson Flying V on display in London’s Hard Rock Cafe.
 Photo by: dtsomp/Flickr

-According to Walter Carter, author, and a Gibson historian, the serial number on the guitar (849476) was not logged into Gibson’s shipping registry in 1969, but other models made in that year did have serial numbers close to Jimi’s.
-From this, it is assumed that Jimi’s guitar was made in late 1969, but because of the custom feature was not finished early to mid-1970 when it was shipped to Hendrix.
+According to Walter Carter, a Gibson historian, the serial number on the guitar (849476) was not logged into Gibson’s shipping registry in 1969, although other guitars from that year had similar serial numbers.
+This suggests Jimi’s guitar was made in late 1969 but, due to its custom features, wasn’t finished and shipped until early to mid-1970.
 [Gibson Flying V – Zachary R. Fjestad, Larry Meiners; p.23]

 Jimi’s Flying V Today

-The guitar is currently owned by Hard Rock International (see video below, skip to 3:15 minute mark).
-According to some sources, the previous owner was Eric Barrett – Jimi’s road manager.
+The guitar is currently owned by Hard Rock International (see video below, skip to the 3:15-minute mark).
+According to some sources, the previous owner was Eric Barrett, Jimi’s road manager.

 Feedback